mindbody/mbkit/packages/Icon/README.md

 # Icon

-This is multiple react components of a SVG icons.
+A collection of SVG icons built with React

 ## Installation